Rogaine was FDA approved for male pattern hair loss treatment in 1996, and is still a popular hair loss treatment to this day.

 Strut Women’s Hair Formula is a physician formulated compound meant to target women’s hair loss from all angles by combining Minoxidil with Spironolactone to reduce DHT in the scalp as well as strand-thickening Adenosine.

-Schedule an Online Visit with our doctors today to see if Strut Hair Formula is a good option to help you live your best hair life.
+Schedule an Online Visit with our doctors today to see if a Strut Hair Formula is a good option to help you live your best hair life.